AshRolls/neo-sharp/README.md

 	* Persistence - Database based persistence
 	* Network - Neo p2p protocol

-# Short term TODO
+# TODO

-Feedback on structure, particularly with regard to the dependency injection patterns and the intended goal of modularity between projects.
-Once satisfied, move onto implementation of network protocol.
+We are currently working on porting the `network` and `persistence` layers of the existing neo project into the neo-sharp structure.

 # Contributing